Saccharomyces cerevisiae: Uses in aquaria

+Uses in biotechnology

+S. cerevisiae is a suitable expression system for producing various therapeutic recombinant proteins.

 Direct use in medicine

 Saccharomyces cerevisiae is used as a probiotic in humans and animals.
 The strain Saccharomyces cerevisiae var. boulardii is industrially manufactured and used clinically as a medication.

-Several clinical and experimental studies have shown that S. cerevisiae var. boulardii is, to lesser or greater extent, is useful for prevention or treatment of several gastrointestinal diseases.
-Moderate quality evidence has shown S. cerevisiae var. boulardii reduces risk of antibiotic-associated diarrhoea both in adults and in children and to reduce risk of adverse effects of Helicobacter pylori eradication therapy.
+Several clinical and experimental studies have shown that S. cerevisiae var. boulardii is, to some extent, useful for prevention or treatment of several gastrointestinal diseases.
+Moderate quality evidence has shown S. cerevisiae var. boulardii reduces risk of antibiotic-associated diarrhea both in adults and in children and to reduce risk of adverse effects of Helicobacter pylori eradication therapy.
 There is some evidence to support efficacy of S. cerevisiae var. boulardii in prevention (but not treatment) of traveler's diarrhoea and, at least as an adjunct medication, in treatment of acute diarrhoea in adults and children and of persistent diarrhoea in children.
 It may also reduce symptoms of allergic rhinitis.

 Administration of S. cerevisiae var. boulardii is considered generally safe.
-In clinical trials it was well tolerated by patients, and adverse effects rate was similar to that in control groups (i. e. groups with placebo or no treatment).
+In clinical trials, it was well tolerated by patients, and the adverse effects rate was similar to that in control groups (i. e., groups with placebo or no treatment).
 No case of S. cerevisiae var. boulardii fungemia has been reported during clinical trials.

 In clinical practice, however, cases of fungemia, caused by S. cerevisiae var. boulardii are reported.
 Patients with compromised immunity or those with central vascular catheters are at special risk.
 Some researchers have recommended avoiding use of S. cerevisiae var. boulardii as treatment in such patients.
 Others suggest only that caution must be exercised with its use in risk group patients.